ava-labs/avalanchego/tests/e2e/README.md

 # Avalanche e2e test suites

-- Works with fixture-managed ephemeral networks.
+- Works with fixture-managed temporary networks.
 - Compiles to a single binary with customizable configurations.

 ## Running tests